2019 Grant Guidelines

 Food insecurity can have wide impacts on both individuals and families.
 Such impacts include:

-- damage to a child’s ability to learn and grow; and
+- Damage to a child’s ability to learn and grow

 In order to more adequately address the different approaches required by critical areas of human need, the Santa Barbara Foundation has established four separate program areas of funding: health care, behavioral health, food, and shelter & safety.
 The timeline for the grant cycle related to the food program area will take place from mid-July through December.
 Applicants must select the area of funding that most closely represents the mission of their organization.
 Organizations are not eligible to apply to more than one program area.

 Food Grants will be available to nonprofit organizations directly providing programs that are addressing food insecurity.
 Funding can be used for operating expenses and/or costs related to sustaining or expanding service delivery programs to meet demonstrated demand.